Pants commands are known as goals, such as

 You can then use the option by prefixing it with the goal name:

-As a shorthand, if you put the option after the goal, you can leave off the goal name in the flag:
+As a shorthand, if you put the option after the goal and before the file/target arguments, you can leave off the goal name in the flag: